 It’s really simple in terms of look and movement, which can be either its main strength or weakness.
 Essentially, cutout animation features characters and objects that are cut out of paper, hence the name.
 It’s that simple.

-However, since it’s not demanding on the eyes, no fancy animation and whatnot, the audience can really concentrate on listening to and grabbing the message.
+However, since it’s not demanding on the eyes, even with no fancy animation and whatnot, the audience still can really concentrate on listening to and grabbing the message.

 On the other hand, however, the video might also come across as somewhat plain or downright boring for those who are attracted to color and movement.